In a 'digital first' workflow in Studio, a story is first published to a digital publication channel and later re-used in a print publication.

 To make this feature work, configuration steps are needed.
 It is assumed here that the system is fully set up and working.

-Creating a print variant can be done in different ways, depending on the following scenarios:
+Creating a print variant is done by placing a Digital article onto a layout.
+This can be done in different ways, depending on the following scenarios:

 - The layout on which to place the article already exists